mahboobkarimian/GMNsim-Mesh-Graph-Creator/README.md

 ## Simulator

+### Run manually by script

 The "Simulator" panel enables you to configure the simulation and logging options.
 By clicking on the "Export Config" button, you can export these settings along with the graph to a bash script.
-The bash script can be directly executed to deploy nodes in the mesh network and start the simulation.
+The bash script can be directly executed to deploy nodes in the mesh network and start the simulation, **provided that it is copied beside the simulator executables, or the directory containing the simulation executables is selected in the app.**<br>
 Example: `bash run_22_10_31_20_n51.sh`

+### Run directly from the app

+In the app, select the simulator path by selecting the directory containing the simulation executables.<br>
+Then you can press "Start simulation" button.
+This will open a Terminal window where **it will ask your root password if you are not root user** to create a TUN interface.<br>
+To avaoid entering the root password, you can create a TUN interface in advance with the arbitrary IP that you want, and then uncheck the "Create TUN interface" box.
+Note that once you created a TUN interface, also you can uncheck this option.

 ## Export Graph